smoelius/rustfmt_if_chain/README.md

 ## Known problems

-`rustfmt_if_chain --check FILENAME` does not work correctly.
+- `rustfmt_if_chain --check FILENAME` does not work correctly.
 A workaround is to use `rustfmt_if_chain FILENAME && git diff --exit-code`.
+- Nested uses of `if_chain` are not handled correctly: only the outer-most use is formatted.

 [clippy]: https://github.com/rust-lang/rust-clippy
 [`if_chain`]: https://github.com/lambda-fairy/if_chain